mattock/openvpn-buildbot/README.md

     * *ovpn-dco*: files containing the build steps for ovpn-dco
 * *buildbot-worker-\<something\>*: files and configuration related to a worker
     * *Dockerfile.base*: a "configuration file" that contains ARG entries that will drive the logic in the main Dockerfile, *snippets/Dockerfile.common*.
 Used when provisioning the container.
     * *env*: sets environment variables that are required by the worker container (buildmaster, worker name, worker pass).
 Used when launching *static* containers.
-Not needed for *latent* workers.
+Not needed for *latent* worker containers.
 In other words, in most cases you can ignore the *env* file.
     * *ec2.pkr.hcl*: Packer code to build EC2 latent buildbot workers
 * *aptly*: files related to Debian/Ubuntu package publishing using aptly; see [buildbot-host/aptly/README.md](buildbot-host/aptly/README.md) for details
 * *scripts*: reusable worker initialization/provisioning scripts